Thermodynamic formalism for discontinuous maps and statistical properties of their equilibrium states: Introduction

-for all $n\geq 1$. \end{athm}
+for all $n \geq 1$. \end{athm}

-The next result gives the necessary hypothesis to guaranties uniqueness (since the existence is given by (P3)) of an $F$-invariant measure in $S^{\infty}$ and in $S^{1}$ (see equations (\ref{s1}) and (\ref{sinfi})).
+The next result gives the necessary hypothesis to guaranties uniqueness (since the existence is given by (P3)) of an $F$-invariant measure in $\mathbf{S}^{\infty}$ and in $\mathbf{S}^{1}$ (see Equations (\ref{s1}) and (\ref{sinfi})).
 Its proof is given in section \ref{invt}.

-\begin{athm} IF $F$ satisfies (P1), (P2), (P3), (G1), Equation (\ref{Olga1}) of (G2) and (G3), then $F$ has an unique $F$-invariant probability in $S^\infty$.
-Furthermore, if $F$ satisfies (P1), (P2), (P3), (G1), Equation (\ref{Olga2}) of (G2) and (G3), then $F$ has an unique $F$-invariant probability in $S^1$.
-Moreover, $\pi_{1*}\mu_0 = m$. \end{athm}
+\begin{athm} Suppose that $F$ satisfies (P1), (P2), (P3), (G1), Equation~(\ref{Olga1}) of (G2), and (G3).
+Then $F$ admits a unique $F$-invariant probability measure in $\mathbf{S}^{\infty}$.
+If instead $F$ satisfies (P1), (P2), (P3), (G1), Equation~(\ref{Olga2}) of (G2), and (G3), then $F$ admits a unique $F$-invariant probability measure in $\mathbf{S}^{1}$.
+In both cases, the invariant measure $\mu_0$ satisfies $\pi_{1*}\mu_0 = m$, where $\pi_1 : \Sigma \to M$ denotes the canonical projection onto $M$ and $\pi_{1*}$ its associated pushforward map. \end{athm}

-The following theorems \ref{spgap} and \ref{spgapp}, where the proofs can be found in section \ref{jshdjfgsjhdf}, shows that the operator $\func {\overline{F}}_\Phi$ acting on the spaces $S^{1}$ and $S^{\infty}$ has spectral gap.
-This sort of result has many consequences for the dynamic as several limit theorems.
-For instance, as stated is theorems \ref{shkjfjdhsf} and \ref{slkdgjsdg} we obtain an exponential rate of convergence for the limit where for each $g \in B'_1$ and $f \in \Theta _{\mu _0} ^1$ in theorem \ref{shkjfjdhsf} and all $g \in B'_\infty$ and $f \in \Theta _{\mu _0} ^\infty$ in theorem \ref{slkdgjsdg}.
+The following Theorems~\ref{spgap} and~\ref{spgapp}, proved in Section~\ref{jshdjfgsjhdf}, show that the operator $\func{\overline{F}}_\Phi$ acting on the spaces $\mathbf{S}^{1}$ and $\mathbf{S}^{\infty}$ has a spectral gap.
+Results of this type have far-reaching dynamical and statistical consequences, as they imply several limit and mixing properties.
+In particular, as established in Theorems~\ref{shkjfjdhsf} and~\ref{slkdgjsdg}, we obtain exponential decay of correlations, namely